jonathanascona/course_guide/README.md

 Hopefully, you will see how your previous data science and design thinking courses give you a foundation to build, learn, and develop using big data tools to gain empathy for our data and clients, ideate on proposed solutions, and prototype our end products.

+You can read more about the [design thinking process](design_thinking_agile.md) to gain a fuller understanding of what will occur this semester.

 ### Preparation

 You are not assigned weekly readings.
 However, you are expected to spend 6 hours outside of class improving your Spark skills.
 You are more than welcome to find your own resources if you don't want to leverage our [curated list of resources](resources.md).
 You can even work in your teams to create a study timeline to get through some of the resources.
 You are expected to pace yourself and set a reading timeline.